HackYourFuture-CPH/corona-hack/README.md

 3. At least one user story
 4. Next steps

-Homework (for the students) for that week is going to be continuing working on the project.

-OR should it be a 2-5 min video explaining their idea?

-Picking a winner, how?
-Do we make a panel?

 ## Preparation
 Here are some articles/videoes you can use to prepare :ballot_box_with_check: